OSUGliders/gliderfs/organization.md

 We distinguish between two main types of glider data; raw and processed.
 Raw data are binary files produced by the glider, as well as all the configuration files.
 Essentially, raw data covers everything stored directly on the glider or transferred by the glider by satellite.
 Processed data covers everything derived from the raw data.

+We also distinguish between real-time and post-recovery data.
+Real-time includes anything transferred to shore or boat while the glider is in the water, either via iridium or radio comms.
+For most deployments real-time will contain a copy of the Slocum Fleet Mission Control (SFMC) directory.
+Post-recovery includes data transfered over cable or reading the storage card directly.

 Each glider deployment gets it's own subdirectory in raw.
 It is very important to name the deployments by data and serial number following the convention.

 Naming convetion: YYYYMMDD_<NAME & SERIAL> (**YYYYMMDD is the deployment date**)